 When teaching in both primary and secondary, I’m always astounded by the number of times children tell me space facts that I didn’t know!
 It holds amazing fascination and it is such a shame to have to move on to the next topic in the curriculum when I wish I had all the time in the world to run with that excitement and imagination.
-Home schooling is a great opportunity to let them follow their own interests…we just may have the space scientists and astronauts of the future at home right now!
+Here are some activities for your budding space scientist.

 Be a star-gazer